18 Grand Canyon with Kids Activities & Travel Tips

 Be ever watchful when visiting the Grand Canyon with kids.
 For peace of mind, this may be the time to invest in a safety harness or toddler carrier for young children.

 Do not take any risks to grab that selfie, either.
 On average two people die by falling into the Grand Canyon each year.
 The instances are rare — about one per every 400,000 visitors.
-They usually occur when people are acting carelessly to capture the perfect picture or hopping about from rock to rock.
+They usually occur when people act carelessly to capture the perfect picture or hopping about from rock to rock.

 If traveling with a family pet, keep in mind that domestic animals are not allowed below the rim.
 Cars heat up to dangerous and even lethal temps quickly in the desert, especially in summer.
 In fact, it is illegal in Arizona to leave animals confined in vehicles in dangerous conditions.
 Plan accordingly for Fido’s sake and yours.